Transall C-160: Production

 Production orders were delayed by attempts by Lockheed to sell its C-130 Hercules transport to Germany; these attempts were rebuffed, and a contract was signed for 160 C-160s (110 for Germany and 50 for France) on 24 September 1964.
 Manufacturing work was split between Germany and France in line with the number of orders placed; Nord built the wings and engine nacelles, VFW the centre fuselage and horizontal tail, and HFB the forward and rear fuselage.
 The aircraft's tail fin was to be built by Dornier.
 Three production lines were set up to assemble these components at each of the three main partners.

 The first production airframes were delivered to France and Germany from 1967.
 The first batch included 110 C-160Ds for the German Air Force (Luftwaffe), 50 C-160Fs for the French Air Force, and nine C-160Zs for the South African Air Force.
 Four C-160Fs were converted to C-160P air mail transport aircraft, and were operated by Air France.
 Production continued until October 1972.
+Britain expressed interest in both procuring and manufacturing C-160s; while talks took place between Transall, the British Aircraft Corporation, and the British Government, the C-130 was opted for instead.

 In July 1977, France placed an order for 25 aircraft to be built to an improved standard.
 Production work for the new variant was split 50-50 between Aérospatiale (the successor to Nord) and MBB (which had absorbed VFW and HFB), with a single assembly line in Toulouse.
 The cargo loading door on the port side of the fuselage was replaced by provision for additional fuel tanks in the wing centre section.
 When fitted these tanks increased fuel capacity from 4190 impgal to 6170 impgal.
 The aircraft were also fitted with updated avionics.
 The first second generation C-160 took flight in 1981.
 Aircraft produced in this batch included 29 for France (an additional four non-standard aircraft were constructed for special missions), and 6 for Indonesia.